arnav999/edex-ui/README.md

 Huge thanks to [Rob "Arscan" Scanlon](https://github.com/arscan) for making the fantastic [ENCOM Globe](https://github.com/arscan/encom-globe), also inspired by the TRON: Legacy movie, and distributing it freely.
 His work really puts the icing on the cake.

+future of ui and ux design is in here!

 ## Licensing

 Licensed under the [GPLv3.0](https://github.com/GitSquared/edex-ui/blob/master/LICENSE).